Some links on this page are affiliate links. See full disclosure in the page footer.

 Retail Media Networks are quickly becoming a staple in digital advertising, especially for brands looking to meet shoppers directly at the point of purchase.
-With retailers turning their online real estate into paid ad space, the retail shelf has officially gone digital, and highly competitive.
+With retailers turning their online real estate into paid ad space, the digital shelf has become far more competitive.

 In this guide, you’ll learn what a retail media network actually is, how it functions behind the scenes, and what smart brands are doing to make their spend count.